“`html

 – Combining asynchronous flexibility with synchronous interaction

-Organizations like Amazon, Google, and IBM have moved aggressively toward hybrid models that combine eLearning’s scalability with classroom’s relationship-building capabilities—recognizing that most meaningful learning objectives require elements of both.
+Large multinational corporations have increasingly moved toward hybrid models that combine eLearning’s scalability with classroom’s relationship-building capabilities—recognizing that most meaningful learning objectives require elements of both.

 Hybrid Learning: The Best of Both Worlds